 Israel, which was lauded internationally as a model of good containment in the early stages of the pandemic, sadly became the country with the world’s highest per-capita rates of new infections once the economy and society began to re-open significantly.
 Analysis, later on, suggested that the rapid reopening of schools was a significant factor in the virus’s transmission.

 Presently with even greater viral transmission due to mutations of the virus, albeit at a time when vaccine campaigns have begun, schools have been shuttered once again.
-This time however the experience of previous closures have allowed schools and policy makers in education to be somewhat better prepared in terms of providing a substitute to traditional school based learning.
-Along with this however, comes the recognition that there must be further investment in this area and the realisation that mixing technology and education is no longer an option, but an imperative.
+This time however the experience of previous closures has allowed schools and policymakers in education to be somewhat better prepared in terms of providing a substitute to traditional school-based learning.
+Along with this, however, comes the recognition that there must be further investment in this area and the realisation that mixing technology and education is no longer an option, but an imperative.

 According to Merav Horev, Senior VP for educational policy at the National Digital Israel Initiative, a governmental initiative focused on harnessing digital technologies to help accelerate economic growth, reduce socio-economic gaps and promote the accessibility of government to citizens, “gone is the question of whether it is right to mesh tech with education, formal and informal.
 The question now is how to do it right and how to do it best,….“No one is talking about going back to what was.
 We’re all talking about the new normal.”